EMPLOYMENT

 Of those, 2 million are employees, and 445,000 are self-employed.
 Many people are combining employment with high levels of care: over 400,000 people in paid employment are also providing over 50 hours of care per week.

 At some point, you may decide you want to combine work with caring, or you may want to work if your caring role changes or ends.
-Carers UK suggest ways to identify and develop your skills and gain confidence to find the type of employment you would find fulfilling:
+Carers UK suggest ways to identify and develop your skills and gain confidence to find the type of employment you would find fulfilling.
+More information from Carers UK can be found here.

 If you’re not sure what you would like to do, it might be helpful to list the skills and interests you have, particularly noting what you’ve found satisfying or fulfilling.